Lung Screening Program at the UM BWMC Tate Cancer Center

 - Be a current smoker or have quit in the last 15 years

-Other high risk factors may allow younger patients for imaging evaluation, such as occupational exposure, prior cancer history, family history of lung cancer, chronic obstructive pulmonary disease (COPD), etc.
+Other high risk factors may allow younger patients for imaging evaluation, such as occupational exposure, prior cancer history, family history of lung cancer, chronic obstructive pulmonary disease (COPD), etc. as decided by the patient and their doctor.

 Private insurance companies may have different screening guidelines, so please check with your personal insurance carrier for their criteria.